endgame-hq/mcp/README.md

 [![Install MCP Server](https://cursor.com/deeplink/mcp-install-dark.svg)](https://cursor.com/install-mcp?name=Endgame&config=eyJjb21tYW5kIjoibnB4IGVuZGdhbWUtbWNwQGxhdGVzdCIsImVudiI6eyJBUElfS0VZIjoiIn19)

-Endgame is a purpose-built cloud platform designed for AI Agents that allows them to deploy rapidly, auto-test and self heal.
+Endgame is the first cloud platform designed to be used by AI Agents, enabling them to deploy rapidly, auto-test and self heal your apps.

-Endgame uses this MCP to integrate directly into AI-augmented development tools like Cursor, Windsurf, VS Code, and Claude Code.
+Endgame uses this MCP to integrate directly into AI Agents in development tools like Cursor, Windsurf, VS Code, and Claude Code.

 Learn more at [endgame.dev](https://endgame.dev)